aridoza/foundational-java/java-basics/junit-testing-lesson/README.md

 We'll build a simple app that returns a student's name and grade.

 First, let's create a `Student` class, which has the methods `getFullName` and `getLetterGrade`.
-The first constructor takes a first name and last name, while the second one takes a numeric grade.
+The first constructor takes a first name and last name, while the second one takes a letter grade.

 Then, we'll create a new test in the `src/test` package and call it `StudentTest`.

-The idea of testing is to have methods in the test that **implement** the class being tested, and **assert** that their methods are working.
+The idea of testing is to have methods that **implement** the class being tested, and **assert** that the methods of the class are working.

 In the `StudentTest` class, add methods that test if the `getFullName` and `getLetterGrade` methods are correct.
-Make sure to add the `@Test` annotation, or else JUnit doesn't recognize it.
+Make sure to add the `@Test` annotation, or else JUnit won't recognize it.

 <details>
 <summary>Here's what it should look like:</summary>